jcoeder/aci-automation-and-scripts/interface_descriptions_csv/README.md

-# interface_descriptions
+# interface_descriptions_csv
-Script to set Physical Interface Configuration Description in Cisco ACI
+Script to set Physical Interface Configuration Description in Cisco ACI reading the data from a CSV

 ### Install Python3.7 CentOS7
 Make sure Python3.7 is installed on your system in one way or another.
 Here is how you do it in CentOS7